itrp/itrp-export-monitor/README.md

 The **password** is the password with which the IMAP server can be accessed for this email address.

-The default configuration is set up to work with [GMail](http://mail.google.com) and copies the downloaded export files to `/tmp/exports`.
+The default configuration is set up to work with [GMail](http://mail.google.com) and copies completed export files to `/tmp/exports`.

 Below is an example of the generated configuration: